 Create simple, recognizable designs.
 Too many details can make an icon appear sloppy or unreadable.
 Strive for a design most people will interpret correctly and won’t find offensive.

 Provide two versions of custom tab bar icons.
 Provide icons for both the selected and unselected states.
 The selected icon is often a filled-in version of the unselected icon, but some designs call for variations to this approach.
-For example, Apple apps sometimes invert icon interiors, increase or reduce strokes, use color variations, and enclose the icon within a shape, such as a circle.
+For example, Apple apps sometimes invert icon interiors, increase or reduce strokes, and enclose the icon within a shape, such as a circle.

 Don’t use text in a tab bar icon.
 If you need to show text, display a title beneath the tab and adjust its placement accordingly.